-- A meeting of the board of the Target occurs at which the transfer of the shares by the Vendor to the Purchaser is approved, the Purchaser replaces the Vendor in the register of members, the Vendor's share certificates are returned and cancelled and new certificates are issued to the Purchaser: - Various corporate secretarial issues are addressed relating to the sale, such as a resignation of the officers and the appointment of the Purchaser's nominees, the change of the registered office and the handing over to the Purchaser of corporate records and statutory registers. - Formal transfers of the shares need to be formally delivered and are required to be stamped with a 1% duty on the market value or, if higher, the price paid.
-In appropriate cases, the transaction can be structured in a way which avoids this tax. - The purchase price is paid.
+- A meeting of the board of the target occurs, at which the transfer of the shares by the vendor to the purchaser is approved, the purchaser replaces the vendor in the register of members, the vendor's share certificates are returned and cancelled, and new certificates are issued to the purchaser. - Various corporate secretarial issues are addressed relating to the sale, such as a resignation of the officers and the appointment of the purchaser's nominees, the change of the registered office and the handing over to the purchaser of corporate records and statutory registers. - Formal transfers of the shares need to be formally delivered and are required to be stamped with a 1 per cent duty on the market value or, if higher, the price paid.
+In appropriate cases, the transaction can be structured in a way which avoids this tax.

+- The purchase price is paid.
 While there may be deferred consideration, it is less usual for a deposit to have been paid at the signing of the SPA.
-In certain case, the Purchaser can be required to make a withholding from the sale proceeds (e.g. where the shares derive the greater part of their value from lands, minerals and/or exploration rights in the Republic of Ireland), unless appropriate forms are completed and delivered by the Vendor to the Purchaser. - In the case of a leveraged buy-out or other acquisition where the assets of the Target are being used as collateral for acquisition funding, various board declarations as to the solvency of the Target will need to be made and shareholder resolutions will also need to be passed.
-As board members can attract personal accountability for declarations improperly made, it is normally the case that the Purchaser's nominees to the board need to make these declarations rather than the retiring board (who usually have greater knowledge).

-• Finally, any indebtedness of the Target (save to the extent agreed in the SPA) will normally be discharged at completion and all encumbrances and other security discharged by the Vendor.
+In certain cases, the purchaser can be required to make a withholding from the sale proceeds (eg, where the shares derive the greater part of their value from lands, minerals and/or exploration rights in the Republic of Ireland), unless appropriate forms are completed and delivered by the vendor to the purchaser. - In the case of a leveraged buy-out or other acquisition where the assets of the target are being used as collateral for acquisition funding, various board declarations as to the solvency of the target will need to be made and shareholder resolutions will also need to be passed.
+As board members can attract personal accountability for declarations improperly made, it is normally the case that the purchaser's nominees to the board need to make these declarations rather than the retiring board (who usually have greater knowledge). - Finally, any indebtedness of the target (save to the extent agreed in the SPA) will normally be discharged at completion and all encumbrances and other security discharged by the vendor.

-The completion processes involved in an Asset Sale are usually more complex than in a Share Sale.
-This is because in a Share Sale, only the shares of the Target are being sold - not the individual assets and/or liabilities of the Target.
-With an Asset Sale, the assets transfer individually and the nature of those assets - and any change in ownership registration process (where ownership of the assets is registered) needs to be considered and co-ordinated on an asset by asset basis.
+The completion processes involved in an asset sale are usually more complex than in a share sale.
+This is because in a share sale, only the shares of the target are being sold - not the individual assets and/or liabilities of the target.
+With an asset sale, the assets transfer individually and the nature of those assets - and any change in ownership registration process (where ownership of the assets is registered) - needs to be considered and coordinated on an asset-by-asset basis.

-6.2 Post-Completion
+6.2 Post-completion

-Post-completion activities in the Irish context also vary from transaction to transaction but can include such diverse matters as the preparation of earn-out accounts, the preparation of post-completion accounts, the completion of funding and security arrangements with banks, or the performance of transitional arrangements (customary in a Share Sale where Target becomes part of a larger corporate group and there is a requirement to reverse engineer IT systems or merge the corporate structure into a new group) between the Vendor and the Purchaser.
+Post-completion activities in the Irish context also vary from transaction to transaction but can include such diverse matters as:

+- (a) the preparation of earn-out accounts; - (b) the preparation of post-completion accounts: - (c) the completion of funding and security arrangements with banks; or - (d) the performance of transitional arrangements (customary in a share sale where target becomes part of a larger corporate group and there is a requirement to reverse-engineer IT systems or merge the corporate structure into a new group) between the vendor and the purchaser.